 Top / Featured Image Credits- Screen cap of You Might Rabbit You Might on YouTube most likely illegal reuse of YouTube Standard License.
 At least I’m honest.

-The post "You Can Try and Hide in the Stove, But I’m Coming Looking For Your Stories" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2015/08/hide-in-the-stove/) on August 11, 2015.
+The post "You Can Try and Hide in the Stove, But I’m Coming Looking For Your Stories" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2015/08/hide-in-the-stove/) on August 11, 2015.